 Moroccan Vegetable Stew

-This recipe features a simple combination of winter vegetables, chickpeas, herbs and spices and you can easily substitute vegies you have or what’s at your local market.
-Butternut and other winter squash are packed with vitamin C, fiber and cancer-preventive carotenoids.
+This recipe features a simple combination of winter vegetables, chickpeas, KAMUT® khorosan wheat berries, herbs, and spices and you can easily substitute veggies you have or what’s at your local market.
+Butternut and other winter squash are packed with vitamin C, fiber, and cancer-preventive carotenoids.
 Aromatic spices like turmeric are being studied for their ability to suppress inflammation.
 The spices are what make this an amazingly aromatic stew.
 It’s best after a day or two of cooking!

 Makes 6 servings.
 (8 cups)